Lover of food and all things delicious! I love recommending good eats from different destinations.

 Oh, how I love thee, pizza!
-Pizza is beloved across the United States, and I'm sure that you have all heard about the greatest debate of all time: Which is better, a New York slice or Chicago deep-dish?
+Pizza is beloved across the United States, and I'm sure that you have all heard about the greatest debate of all time: Which is better, a New York slice or a Chicago deep dish?

 As a foodie and pizza aficionado, I can tell you all about the differences between these two types of pizza—but really, I'd rather you try them on your own and decide which is your personal favorite.
 At the end of the day, it all comes down to preference.
 For now, let's stick to the Chicago deep dish as our main foodie focus.

 Let's set some ground rules first.
 When you go to a Chicago-style pizzeria, make sure that you come hungry because the portion sizes are insane.
 However, you also need to be aware of the wait time.
 Usually, these pizzas are made to order and take about 45 minutes to prepare.
 Don't worry; they are worth the wait.
 If you can't wait that long, there are always a bunch of great appetizers on the menu that will definitely tide you over until the main course is ready.

-I love to travel, and one of the reasons I love it so much is because I get to see and experience new and exciting things.
+I love to travel, and one of the reasons I love it so much is that I get to see and experience new and exciting things.
 One of these, obviously, is food.
 I've made the trip to Chicago on a number of occasions, and my favorite spot for some savory deep-dish style pizza has been Gino's East.